bmdcpp/bmdc/README.md

 ## Uninstalling

-To uninstall BMDC++, simply delete the directory you installed it in.
+To uninstall BMDC, simply delete the directory you installed it in.

 To uninstall using scons, run: